dma-dk/MsiNm/README.md

 ## Deploying to Wildfly

-Deploy the msinm web application using:
+Build the project and dploy the msinm web application:

+    mvn clean install
+    cd msinm-web
     mvn wildfly:deploy

 You can now access the web application on: http://localhost:8080/msinm-web